-In the long run, this decision coming from the US Government to crack down the Chinese company will probably escalate to something even bigger.
+In the long run, this decision coming from the US Government to crack down on the Chinese company will probably escalate to something even bigger.
 There’s an ongoing battle between the United States and China which we don’t know exactly how will end, but the future remains unclear for Huawei company.

 The other day, I heard one of my colleagues in the office saying that Huawei is no longer a viable option.
-I, for one, will continue to use my current Huawei smartphone and stay informed with the latest news from the company.
+I, for one, will continue to use my current Huawei smartphone and stay informed of the latest news from the company.